EricFillion/CMPE-327/Documentation/Tests/r7-logout.md

 - Open /logout

-- check current page is /login
+- check that the current page is /login

-- validate page whether have element #email, #password
+- validate whether the page has elements #email, #password

 - open / again

-- check current page is /login
+- check that the current page is /login

 - validate page whether have element #email, #password